Community Resource Center

 Those who are aged 55 years or younger who have one or more of the following conditions: Cardiovascular disease, Hypertension, Chronic obstructive pulmonary disease or another respiratory disease.

-An additional dose is recommended only for moderate to severely immunocompromised individuals who may not have not gotten a strong enough immune response from their initial COVID-19 vaccination series of either Moderna or Pfizer.
-This can be given 28 days after the second shot.
+An additional dose is recommended only for individuals with weakened immune systems who may not have not gotten a strong enough immune response from two shots of the COVID-19 vaccine.

 Booster Dose: Commonly Asked Questions